Boracay reopens for test run following huge cleanup

-Boracay, the Philippines (CNN) — Boracay, one of the world's most famous beach destinations, has re-opened for a limited-numbers test run almost six months after being closed for a cleanup operation to reverse the fortunes of the resort island once labeled a "cesspool" by Philippines President Rodrigo Duterte.
+Boracay, the Philippines (CNN) — Boracay, one of the world's most famous beach destinations, has re-opened for a limited-numbers test run almost six months after closing for a cleanup operation to reverse the fortunes of the resort island once labeled a "cesspool" by Philippines President Rodrigo Duterte.

 The sun was out to welcome a small group of tourists from the province of Aklan, where the island is located, and other parts of Western Visayas.